MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

     ![Create application](./media/edge-ent-deployment-sccm/edge-ent-create-app-1.png)

 3. On the **General** page of the **Create Application Wizard**, choose **Automatically detect information about this application from installation files**.
-This pre-populates some of the information in the wizard with information that's extracted from the installation .msi file.
+This action pre-populates some of the information in the wizard with information that's extracted from the installation .msi file.
 Provide the following information:

    - **Type**: Choose **Windows Installer (\*.msi file)**.